 It’s a 3-hour drive from Melbourne and once you’re there you’ll be in the heart of 505 square kilometres of forest and granite mountains.

 The Prom actually has the best of both worlds – not only does it have these forested areas, but it also hugs the coast, so there’s kilometre after kilometre of beaches and stunning coastline.

 In the 1850s, people flocked to Ballarat in central Victoria in search of gold.
 The population grew rapidly and so did the country’s (which at that time just a colony) wealth.

 These days, visitors come to see the open-air museum that is Sovereign Hill.
 Here, you can watch staff in period costumes re-enact the gold rush era, tour an underground mine, search for your own nugget, or even dress up yourself for some old-timey photos.
-It’s a great destination for a day trip from Melbourne.

 Road trip up the east coast